in Croydon Providing Trauma Therapy for Children

-Children sessions are 45 minutes and take place at the same time each week.
+Children sessions are 45 minutes and take place at the same time each week, sessions are between £55-£60.
 Before providing any counselling, Ruth carries out a consultation with either the parent/guardian of the child to identify whether therapy is appropriate.

 Children’s counselling can be used to treat the following: